Volume 67 Issue 11 November 2017

 Latin was used throughout the Roman Empire, but it shared space with a host of other languages and dialects, including Greek, Oscan and Etruscan, which give us a unique perspective on the ancient world.

-Marie Skłodowska Curie, the world’s most famous female physicist, was born 150 years ago, on 7 November 1867.
-Although her legacy is assured, in her lifetime she was a controversial figure.
+The legacy of Marie Skłodowska Curie, the world's most famous female physicist, is assured, but in her lifetime she was a controversial figure.

 A little-known encounter between the English and French navies should rank alongside Trafalgar and the defeat of the Armada.